patrickmallahan/vin-react-starter-kit/README.md

 └── webpack.config.js         # Configures webpack
 ```

+###Where are the files being served from when I run `npm start`?
+Webpack serves your app in memory when you run `npm start`.
+No physical files are written.
+However, the web root is /src, so you can reference files under /src in index.html.
+When the app is built using `npm run build`, the app is served from the /dist directory.

 ###How do I call our existing Web APIs?
 This starter kit uses a Node based webserver (Webpack's dev server combined with Browsersync).
 This means you need to enable Cross-origin Resource Sharing (CORS) on any existing IIS hosted APIs so that you can call them from this kit's dev web server.
 Here's how: